aleschopf/aleschopf/README.md

 ### Goals

-- 💻 &nbsp;Seeking opportunities in Fullstack or Backend development.
 - 🚀 &nbsp;Passionate about building robust and scalable systems that enhance user experiences and drive technological advancements.
 - 💡 &nbsp;Driven to create projects that solve real problems.
 -  📈 &nbsp;Contribute to open-source projects and help make them better.